Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes

 \subsection{Sample Preparation}

 A glass coverslip was cleaned with acetone, followed by drying.
-Next, 2\(\mu\)L of gold nanoparticle (AuNP) solutions of 100, 200, and 400 nm sizes each prepared separately in different tubes and dispersed in ethanol were drop-cast onto separate cleaned glass substrates.
-The ethanol was then allowed to evaporate at room temperature over a few hours.
+Next, 2\(\mu\)L of gold nanoparticle (AuNP) solutions of 100, 200, and 400 nm sizes each, prepared separately in different tubes and dispersed in ethanol, were drop-cast onto separate cleaned glass substrates.
+The evaporation of ethanol leads to the formation of well-separated gold nanoparticle clusters composed of varying numbers of nanoparticles of varying sizes due to drying-induced aggregation.
+After solvent evaporation, SEM images confirmed that while clusters of different sizes form, the individual nanoparticle size remains unchanged shown in Supplementry Information S13.
 These AuNPs remain firmly attached to the surface and do not diffuse back into the solution.
-Now, about 2 \(\mu\)L of nematic liquid crystal 5CB, 10 \(\mu\)L of 0.6 \(\mu\)M Nile blue chloride dye was mixed using a vortexer into 1000 \(\mu\)L of MQ water.
-Since the liquid crystal is an organic material not dissolving in water, showing the stability of the emulsion and droplet size, it remains stable during the experiment \ cite {jonavs2017thermal}.
+We have prepared emulsions of dye-doped nematic liquid crystal in MQ water.
+For this taken about 2 \(\mu\)L of nematic liquid crystal 5CB + 0.11\% w/w Nile blue chloride dye + 0.085\% w/w (3 mM) sodium dodecyl sulfate was used and mixed using a vortexer.
+The mixing was performed using a Tarsons Spinix Vortex Shaker (Model No. 3020) operating at a speed of 3000 rpm for 60 seconds.
+These parameters were used to obtain droplets of a suitable size range for our experiments with a stable radial configuration.
+Since the liquid crystal is an organic material not dissolving in water, showing the stability of the emulsion and droplet size, it remains stable during the experiment \cite {jonavs2017thermal}.
 The dye is soluble in liquid crystal (LC) and has little effect on the LC director axis.